bibliotechy/babel.github.io/_posts/2017-02-14-planning-for-7.0.md

 Babel itself doesn't have that many external dependencies, but in 6.x [each package has a dependency on `babel-runtime`](https://github.com/babel/babel/blob/958f72ddc28e2f5d02adf44eadd2b1265dd0fa4d/packages/babel-plugin-transform-es2015-arrow-functions/package.json#L12) so that built-ins like Symbol, Map, Set, and others are available without needing a polyfill.
 By changing the minimum supported version of Node to v4 (where those built-ins are supported natively), we can drop the dependency entirely.

-> This is an issue on npm 2 (we didn't recommended it's use with Babel 6) and older yarn, but not npm 3 due to its deduping behavior.
+> This is an issue on npm 2 (we didn't recommended its use with Babel 6) and older yarn, but not npm 3 due to its deduping behavior.

 With [Create React App](https://github.com/facebookincubator/create-react-app) the size of the node_modules folder changed drastically when babel-runtime was hoisted.